ChrisFeldmeier/notes-app/README.md

 You can find the **prompt** for this app in the `.cursorrules` file in the root of this project.

+## Demo App
+You can find a demo of this app here https://notes-app-with-ai.vercel.app/

 ## Recording how I created it
 [Watch my recording on YouTube](https://youtu.be/5mzwwtVewSo)